dmi3y/dotenv-safe-select/README.md

 > Allows to select dotenv files and run project with checks against predefined set of env variables during development.

-During development select any of .env<anything> files located into project root and do check current env variables against `.env.example` file [`dotenv-safe`](https://github.com/rolodato/dotenv-safe).
+During development select any of .env<anything> files located into project root and do check current env variables against `.env.example` file with [`dotenv-safe`](https://github.com/rolodato/dotenv-safe).

 ### Installation